upenn-libraries/sdbmss/README_DOCKER.md

   same ports on the host, so none of these processes should already be running on the host.

-- for persistent storage, we map volumes to directories on the host.
+- for persistent storage, we map volumes to directories on the host (we do not use data containers).

 Step 1: Initialize databases and create user accounts
 ----------------------------------------------------